In-depth reviews

 Despite being the smallest Jeep on sale, the Avenger is surprisingly practical

-Unlike some small SUVs such as the Hyundai Kona Electric which struggle to carry four adults in comfort, the Avenger can do so easily.
-Headroom is especially generous for a crossover, even for adults over six-feet tall, and legroom in the back impresses too.
+Unlike some small SUVs which struggle to carry four adults in comfort, the Avenger can do so as long as its front occupants aren’t too tall.
+Headroom is especially generous for a crossover, even for adults over six-feet tall, but rear legroom does get a bit tight if the front seats are slid rearwards.
 Jeep has also managed to cram 34 litres of storage cubbies around the front of the Avenger’s cabin, and we found the one beneath the infotainment screen particularly useful.
 Hidden behind a magnetic cover, it’s surprisingly deep and can hold a wireless charger.

-The Avenger’s boot is also larger than Hyundai’s offering, measuring 355 litres in capacity.
-While this is still less than what you’d find in a Skoda Kamiq or even a Ford Puma, it’s understandable given the Avenger’s compact dimensions.
-The adjustable, washable boot floor also makes it fuss-free to carry pets, and it’s easy for them to hop in, or load bulky objects thanks to its one-metre-wide opening.
+The Avenger’s boot isn’t the biggest in class, measuring 355 litres in capacity.
+While this is less than what you’d find in a Skoda Kamiq or even a Ford Puma, it’s understandable given the Avenger’s compact dimensions.
+The adjustable, washable boot floor also makes it fuss-free to carry pets, and it’s easy for them to hop in or load bulky objects thanks to its one-metre-wide opening and good shape.
+It’s nice to see Jeep has included a USB-C charger in the back, too, although it’s a shame it couldn’t stretch to two.

 Reliability & safety